Western University of Health Sciences Visa Sponsorship Jobs USA

 Does Western University of Health Sciences sponsor H-1B visas?

-Based on available sponsorship data, Western University of Health Sciences has not recently filed H-1B petitions.
+Based on available sponsorship data, Western University of Health Sciences has not recently filed H-1B visa petitions.
 Its sponsorship activity is concentrated in permanent residency categories like EB-2 and EB-3, as well as F-1 OPT, F-1 CPT, and TN visas.
-If H-1B sponsorship is a requirement for your situation, it's worth confirming directly with the university's HR team before applying.
+If H-1B visa sponsorship is a requirement for your situation, it's worth confirming directly with the university's HR team before applying.

 What visa types does Western University of Health Sciences sponsor?